 We traded up to a Cal 21 which had a vberth, a port-a-potty, and a little more storage, traveled the SC coast, and then crossed the Everglades several times.
 The swing keel on the Cal meant we could get through the shallow paths in the Everglades and then out into the ocean to swim the reefs.

 While we were traveling around with the Cal, we purchased a Catalina 30 which we fixed up and moved onto while living on the lake.
 We lived on Minx for five years, sailing several times a week on the lake and entertaining regularly.
-The Catalina had been my dream boat while studying for law school exams, which just goes to show how little I knew about sailboats!
+The Catalina had been my dream boat while studying for exams, which just goes to show how little I knew about sailboats!

 We did a year traveling the coast on a Cape Dory 25-D, but that boat had bad feng shui and when it was struck by lightening and sustained major damage, among other mishaps, we threw our hands up on it.

-In the spring of 2016, we decided that maintaining both a home boat and a vacation boat was difficult, so we sold all our boats and bought a Com Pac 27.
+In the spring of 2016, we decided that maintaining both a home boat and a vacation boat was difficult, so we sold all other boats and bought a Com Pac 27.
 Less space than the Catalina, but a much nicer layout and significantly more storage.
 We moved Brave Dragon to the coast and enjoyed east coast cruising with our new daughter for a few years.

 When the weather changes and it is no longer beautiful where we’re sailing, we try to escape to explore other areas of the country, generally inland where the boat cannot reach.
-In addition to sailing, we camp, fly, canoe/kayak, RV, and more (basically if it’s a fun way to go, we like to go).
+In addition to sailing, we camp, fly, canoe/kayak, RV, drive, take the train, and more (basically if it’s a way to go, we like to go).
 We work hard to balance the desire to explore the world with the advantages of building a community and getting to know people and places in a deeper, meaningful way.
-When we’re not traveling, we have a home base in the North Carolina mountains where we entertain, explore, garden, and allow Skye to grow up in an environment focused on sustainability.
+When we’re not traveling, we have a home base in the North Carolina mountains where we entertain, explore, garden, and allow Skye and River to grow up in an environment focused on sustainability.

 Lawyer, scientist, sailor.
 Geoff had the racing experience, knows how to fix up the boats, run the farm, and maintain everything (and seems to enjoy doing so since he keeps buying us fixer-uppers).
 He’s the social one, the cook, and the one who still can’t quite believe that he has achieved his high school dream of “having a boat with a bunch of women.”